-“Man vergisst nichts, nichts” (One forgets nothing, nothing, Essenzen, 106), says Anna Maria Jokl in her book Essenzen (1993), when, in her seventies, she looks back at her life—a life that struggles against forgetting, a life shaped by persecution, exile and repeated new beginnings in different places: “Geographically registered, there were six lives, always at different focal points of our era: in chronological order, Vienna, Berlin, Prague, London, Berlin-Berlin, Jerusalem […].”
-(Essenzen, 110) The interruptions and new beginnings in Jokl’s life—due to personal and, above all, political reasons—were so significant that the metaphor of the six lives, which Jokl uses not just in Essenzen but also in some of her other works, is indeed convincing.
+“Man vergisst nichts, nichts” (One forgets nothing, nothing, Essenzen, 106), says Anna Maria Jokl in her book Essenzen (1993), when, in her seventies, she looked back at her life—a life that struggles against forgetting, a life shaped by persecution, exile, and repeated new beginnings in different places: “Geographically registered, there were six lives, always at different focal points of our era: in chronological order, Vienna, Berlin, Prague, London, Berlin-Berlin, Jerusalem […]” (Essenzen, 110).
+The interruptions and new beginnings in Jokl’s life—due to personal and, above all, political reasons—were so significant that the metaphor of the six lives, which Jokl uses not just in Essenzen but also in some of her other works, is indeed convincing.

-Jokl was born in Vienna on January 23, 1911 as the youngest of three daughters in an assimilated Jewish family.
-Her father, Berthold Jokl (1870–1924), was born in Mähren, Wesely (Czechoslovakia), but moved to Vienna.
+Jokl was born in Vienna on January 23, 1911, as the youngest of three daughters in an assimilated Jewish family.
+Her father, Berthold Jokl (1870–1924), was born in Mähren, Wesely (Czechoslovakia) but moved to Vienna.
 Her mother, Toni (née Oelsner), was born in Breslau in 1882.
 In 1927, after Berthold’s death, she married Siegfried Seeman, a bookseller, and moved to Berlin.
-In 1942 she was deported to Riga.
+In 1942, she was deported to Riga.
 She died in February 1943.
-Anne Maria’s older sisters were Eva Fanny (b.
+Anna Maria’s older sisters were Eva Fanny (b.
 1906) and Elisabeth (b.
 1908), who married Gerardus van Velde.

 Jokl immigrated to Great Britain via Poland.
 London, which she describes as a dress that doesn’t fit but protects one from the cold, meant the interim end of Jokl’s literary career, though she was a member of the PEN Club in London.
 Suppressed by the strict laws in Great Britain, which did not allow enemy aliens to work, she committed herself to social projects and became interested in psychoanalysis, which she studied with Toni Sussman.
 In 1948 she passed the Senior Certificate examination, which enabled her to study at a university.